srtandon/Classifying_Medical_Notes/README.md

 ## Algorithms and Machine Learning

-I chose to work with scikit learn and keras deep learning models for training my classifiers.Three different proprocessing methods (BOW, TF-IDF, and Word2Vec) were tested on with logistic regression, and with keras Tokenizer with a Sequential model utilizing the 'relu' activation with one or two layers.
+I chose to work with scikit learn and keras deep learning models for training my classifiers.
+Three different proprocessing methods (BOW, TF-IDF, and Word2Vec) were tested with logistic regression, and with keras Tokenizer with a Sequential model utilizing the 'relu' activation with one or two layers.

 ##### BOW vs TF-IDF